What are lymph nodes?

 - Swollen lymph nodes in the groin could mean your child has an injury near their lower abdomen or legs.

 - Swollen lymph nodes in the armpit could mean your child has an injury near their arms or upper chest.

 - Swollen lymph nodes on the back of the neck could mean your child has an injury on their scalp.

-How to treat symptoms of swollen lymph nodes
+How to treat side effects of swollen lymph nodes

 Swollen lymph nodes caused by a viral infection will shrink to normal size on their own in about two to four weeks.
 If your child has a bacterial infection, their doctor may prescribe antibiotics to treat the underlying cause of the swelling.

 Avoid squeezing swollen lymph nodes.
-This may irritate them further and prevent them from shrinking back to normal size.
+This may irritate them further and prevent them from returning to their normal size.
 In some cases, it can take up to one month or more for the swelling to disappear completely.